tobytwigger/laravel-job-status-vue/README.md

 ## Contact

-For any questions, suggestions, security vulnerabilities or help, open an issue or email me directly at [tobytwigger1@gmail.com](mailto:tobytwigger1@gmail.com)
+For any questions, suggestions, security vulnerabilities or help, email me directly at [tobytwigger1@gmail.com](mailto:tobytwigger1@gmail.com)